Azerbaijani oil price slightly decreased

 Report was told in the State Oil Company of Azerbaijan Republic (SOCAR).

-At the end of last week Azerbaijani oil made 57,71, and yesterday 55,52 USD per barrel.
+At the end of last week Azerbaijani oil made 58,88 USD and yesterday 58,68 USD a barrel.

 The minimum price of a oil "Azeri LT CIF" brand was recorded in December 2001 (19.15 USD), and the maximum value of the brand was registered in July 2008 (149.66 USD).